arihara-sudhan/blog/_posts/2024-10-14-Marsupial.md

 I split the word "marsupial" into two parts: "Mar" and "Supial."
 In Tamil, "Mar" (மார்) means breast, and in certain dialects of southern Tamil Nadu, "Supial" (சூப்பியல்) refers to the plural of animals that suckle.

-Combining these words, "marsupial" could be interpreted as "animals that suckle at the breast."
-This interpretation seemed unusual but fascinating, despite its apparent disconnect from the standard meaning of "marsupial."
+Combining these words, "marsupial" could be interpreted as <mark>"animals that suckle at the breast."</mark> This interpretation seemed unusual but fascinating, despite its apparent disconnect from the standard meaning of "marsupial."

 But I didn't stop there!
 When I searched for the kangaroo, a well-known marsupial, I found an image that fits my theory perfectly.
 <img src="https://raw.githubusercontent.com/arihara-sudhan/blog/refs/heads/main/img/post_images/Marsupial/newborn_marsupial_illustration.webp" width="100%" alt="">